Tuning My Heart Quilts

 This is an exageration of starting crooked but shows that 1/4 inch mark (in the black circle) that I make sure I line up the edge of my fabric with.
 I tend to watch my fabric along this mark rather than looking at the needle when I sew.
 I can still see what is happening under my needle

-when I need to pay attention to a pin or am coming to a seam that I want to watch closely,
+when I need to pay attention to a pin or am coming to a seam that I want to watch closely, but it is not where I focus my attention.

 As I finish sewing I want to make sure I am just as straight as at the start-this is where the indentations on my presser foor come in handy-as well as an eye for how I am lined up with the horizontal marks on the throat plate again.
 Keeping everything square is important.
 I also need to make sure that I do not rush my sewing and do not get lazy about paying attention to these details.